orbi8r/godot-minesweeper/README.md

 This project is a Minesweeper game developed using the Godot Engine v4.3.
 The purpose of this project is to see who is faster in beating Minesweeper: a Human, a Deep RL AI, or an Algorithm.

-It features three modes: Human vs AI vs Algorithm, and uses the Stable Baselines 3 model for Deep Reinforcement Learning AI.

 ## Installation

 1. Clone the repository: